richardlehane/siegfried/README.md

 ### Signature file

-To run Siegfried, you need to have an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format)).
+To run Siegfried, you need to have an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format)), a Droid signature file, and a directory of pronom reports.

-The pre-built packages come with a signature file (pronom.gob) built from Droid v73 signatures.
-Keep this file in the same directory that you run Siegfried from.
+The pre-built packages come with all necessary files.
+Move the siegfried directory (containing these files) into your home directory.
+If you are not happy with that, you can provide alternative file locations with the relevant flags for the siegfried executable.

-You can also build your own signature file using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().
+You can also build your own signature file and harvest Pronom reports using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().

 To do this: